Meet Master Beekeeper Charlotte Anderson

 Knowing how to feed bees, where to place a hive and how to perform hive inspections are all vital skills.
 Even the experienced beekeeper must control hive pests, such as varroa mites, to keep the bees healthy and productive.

 Those who invest time and effort into the practice of beekeeping may reap a golden honey harvest.
-In addition, knowing that they work with one of the most fascinating insects in the world.
+In addition, they know that they work with one of the most fascinating insects in the world.

 Among the thousands of species of bees in the world, only 1 is used to produce food for humans.
 Honey bees are appreciated for the sweet honey that bees produce from plant nectar.
 Also, bees collect pollen and add billions of dollars to modern agriculture efforts.

-The Queen honey Bee is the most important member of the colony but she does not work alone.
+The queen honey Bee is the most important member of the colony but she does not work alone.
 Beekeepers who understand the dynamics of the hive are more likely to be successful.
 And all bee lovers enjoy learning more about this fascinating insect.
+In fact, kids of all ages enjoy honey bee crafts and art projects.

 Beeswax is produced by bees in the genus Apis – honey bees.
 Worker bees make beeswax from special wax glands on the underside of their abdomen.
 This wax forms the many combs inside hive.